Gordon has been cooking and experimenting with food since childhood. He loves coming up with new and tasty culinary

 My Personal Introduction to Bhuna Lamb

 Bhuna lamb is a special Indian dish for me for a couple of reasons.
 The predictable one is the fact that it's absolutely delicious, and I love it when it is made and served properly and well.
 The second is the fact that it was the first Indian dish I ever tasted.
 I must have been about four or five years old when my family went to a (long gone) Indian restaurant in Kelvinside in Glasgow.
-Bhuna lamb was the dish recommended me by my Dad, and it was this I first tasted from the platters of food ordered.
+Bhuna lamb was the dish recommended to me by my Dad, and it was this I first tasted from the platters of food ordered.
 My love affair with the dish—and Indian cuisine in general—has continued from that day forward.

 Bhuna is a dish made from fried spices to which meat is later added.
 The sauce is usually tomato and onion based, as in this instance.
 The spice mix is variable and changing them will alter the flavour considerably.
 This recipe is my own interpretation of bhuna lamb.

 Madhur Jaffrey: The Queen of Indian Cuisine

-Particularly where you answered in the poll above that your previous attempts at cooking Indian food were not entirely successful, or you believe the process too difficult, you may be interested and delighted to know how much help is at hand.
-This article will show you a step-by-step guide to cooking bhuna lamb at home but if your menu requirements are wider, there can surely be no one better to turn to than the Queen of Indian Cuisine, Madhur Jaffrey.
-The book below is just one of the many this lady has written, guiding you in simple, easy to follow steps through the processes of making any Indian dish you can name.
+If your previous attempts at cooking Indian food were not entirely successful, or you believe the process was too difficult, you may be interested and delighted to know how much help is at hand.
+This article will show you a step-by-step guide to cooking bhuna lamb at home, but if your menu requirements are wider, there can surely be no one better to turn to than the Queen of Indian Cuisine, Madhur Jaffrey.
+The book below is just one of the many this lady has written, guiding you in simple, easy-to-follow steps through the processes of making any Indian dish you can name.
 If you want to learn how to cook Indian food, you could not put yourself in better hands.

-- 1/2 lb chopped leg of lamb meat
+- 1/2 pound chopped leg of lamb meat

 - 2 tablespoons vegetable oil